 Concussions in Youth Athletes - Virginia

-Governor McDonnell signed SB 652 into law on April 11, 2010.
-The law went into effect on July 1, 2011.
-This law can be found at section 22.1-271.5 and section 22.1-271.6 of the Virginia Code, under the title dealing with education and the chapter dealing with pupils and article pertaining to health provisions.
+The Virginia law can be found at section 22.1-271.5 and section 22.1-271.6 of the Virginia Code, under the title dealing with education and the chapter dealing with pupils and article pertaining to health provisions.
 (Va.
 Code Ann. §22.1-271.5 and §22.1-271.6).